 military history, martial arts, modern popular fiction (very selectively),

 children’s books (selectively), books-on-cd and old radio shows,

 comic books (for a flat rate of 10 cents a piece), graphic novels, signed books, Folio Society, Easton Press,

 We also occasionally buy sets of The Great Books and The Harvard Classics.

 Many other subjects considered on an “as-needed” basis-

 College class books, school books, Reader’s Digest Condensed Books, Book Club fiction,

 computer books, Manga, encyclopedias, magazines, romance novels, outdated books,

-Mass market pocketbook paperbacks accepted in trade only for more pocketbooks.
+Mass market pocketbook paperbacks are accepted in trade for more pocketbooks.